abhishektha/dissertation/content/01Motivation.md

 Spacesuit joints also need to be properly aligned to the wearer to reduce both contact and musculoskeletal injury risk.
 Indexing is a specific fit measurement regarding the alignment of the operator's joints to the spacesuit's joints.
-Poor indexing can lead to contact injuries when joint centers drift out of alignment and cause rubbing against the suit during motion, as seen in the elbow and knee of the EMU [@Strauss2004]
+Poor indexing can lead to contact injuries when suit-operator joint centers become misaligned and cause rubbing against the suit during motion, as seen in the elbow and knee of the EMU [@Strauss2004].
 Deficiencies in suit design, including the high exertion to actuate joints and range-of-motion limitations, can also cause poor indexing and lead to injury.
 Viegas reports a specific mechanism in the EMU glove where the high exertion required to actuate the glove results in dorsal displacement of the metacarpophalangeal joints, pushing the tops of fingers against the surface of the glove and causing inflammation [@Viegas2004].
 Poor indexing at the the EMU HUT design forces internal rotation of the shoulder due to the scye opening not allowing for full range-of-motion of the shoulders, leading to potential overuse and injury of the rotator cuff muscle [@Williams2003;@Strauss2004; @Strauss2005; @Scheuring2012].
 Suit joints should therefore be designed and sized to ensure proper indexing.